 As we started to climb up the valley, we stopped at an overlook above the vista and the lake below.
 Near the shores of the lake, there was a make-shift camp of people living in tents.
 The rains of the winter that washed out the trains to Machu Picchu devastated the lands, and many of the people who lost their homes took up residency there.

 Over the course of our nearly eight-hour drive, we had several different stops at archeological sites and in little towns.
-They included:

 Archaeological Park of Pikillaqta